Shehab-Emad/Mask-Detection/README.md

 # Mask-Detection
 ### Markov Data Course
-### Detect if people wear mask or not by training OUR Convolutional Neural Networks
+### Find out whether people are wearing a mask or not by training our convolutional neural networks